Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Methods

 \subsubsection{Sampling}

-Conventional RCNN models use intersection over union (IoU) to classify a proposal box as positive if its IoU with a ground-truth box is $\geq 0.5$ (\cite{he2017mask}).
-This approach, however, is ill-suited for diffusion methods, particularly in early training stages when diffusion methods produce predominantly noisy.
-This can hinder convergence or even cause failure due to error accumulation.
+Conventional RCNN models use intersection over union (IoU) to classify a proposal box as positive if its IoU with a ground-truth box is $\geq 0.5$ \citep{he2017mask}.
+This approach, however, is ill-suited for diffusion methods, particularly in early training stages when diffusion methods predominantly produce noise.
+That can complicate convergence or even cause failure due to error accumulation.
 Further, conventional IoU-based methods are susceptible to class imbalances, biasing the learning process towards frequently occurring objects, thereby neglecting rare instances.
-We propose a novel sampling method to address these issues.
-We firstly replace proposal boxes with ground-truth boxes, ensuring a sufficient supply of positive samples.
-This is justified because the bbox-decoder's objective is to predict boxes that closely approximate ground truth.
+We, therefore, propose a novel sampling method to address these issues.
+We first replace proposal boxes with ground-truth boxes, ensuring a sufficient supply of positive samples.
+That is justified because the bbox-decoder aims to predict boxes that closely approximate the ground-truth.
 We then divide ground-truth bounding boxes into groups based on their classes.
-Within each group, we randomly select up to $n$ boxes as positive samples without repetition.
-This sampling strategy offers three distinct advantages: \begin{enumerate} \item \textbf{Rare Instance Learning}: The mask-decoder can effectively learn representations of infrequently occurring instances whenever they appear in the input, mitigating the risk of being overwhelmed by more common classes. \item \textbf{Randomize Frequent Instance}: Learning on a randomized subset of frequent instances prevents model overfitting. \item \textbf{Training Stability}: Employing selected ground-truth boxes as positive samples promotes stability and accelerates mask training. \end{enumerate}
+Within each group, we randomly select up to $n$ boxes as positive samples without repetition. {The core idea is that objects of each class having similar shapes and appearances can be mapped to a cluster.
+Consequently, it allows us to learn instance feature representations with a small sample number $n$.
+This especially applies to the tubular class that occupies most of our dataset.} This sampling strategy offers three distinct advantages: \begin{enumerate} \item \textbf{Rare Instance Learning}: The mask-decoder can effectively learn representations of infrequently occurring instances whenever they appear in the input, mitigating the risk of being overwhelmed by more common classes. \item \textbf{Randomize Frequent Instance}: Learning on a randomized subset of frequent instances prevents model over-fitting. \item \textbf{Training Stability}: Employing selected ground-truth boxes as positive samples promotes stability and accelerates mask training. \end{enumerate}